learn-co-curriculum/swift-math-readme/Math.md

  let sum = Double(a) + x   // 9.5
  ````

- You can easily explore and experiment with mathetimatical operations in a Playground.
+ You can easily explore and experiment with mathematical operations in a Playground.

 ##Functions